DipeshGod/coidingMountain-audiu/README.md

 ## Notes

-I did is task while trying to learn latest features of nextjs.
+I did this task while trying to learn latest features of nextjs.
 This might not represent best practices.
 Various aspects can be improved like folder structure and code orgranization.